-A coastal logbook is shared by the commercial sector of the Gulf of Mexico Reef Fish, South Atlantic Snapper-Grouper, South Atlantic Dolphin-Wahoo, and Joint Gulf of Mexico and South Atlantic CMP fisheries.
-The Gulf and South Atlantic Councils are developing amendments to put electronic reporting in place for for-hire vessels for these fisheries in the Gulf of Mexico and South Atlantic, although the requirements for reporting may differ between regions.
-Electronic reporting improvements are the primary priority for these fisheries in the Gulf of Mexico and South Atlantic.
-A commercial pilot study to test at-sea vessel electronic logbooks has recently been completed by the SEFSC and the Gulf and South Atlantic Councils intend to develop an amendment to require electronic logbook reporting for these fisheries.
-Additionally, a catch-share system with electronic reporting requirements and VMS has been tested for headboats in the Gulf of Mexico in 2014-2015 and a National Fish and Wildlife Foundation funded project to test electronic logbooks on vessels within Louisiana will begin in 2017.
+A coastal logbook is shared by the commercial sector of the Gulf Reef Fish, South Atlantic Snapper-Grouper, South Atlantic Dolphin-Wahoo, and Joint Gulf and South Atlantic CMP fisheries.
+A commercial pilot study to test at-sea vessel electronic logbooks has recently been completed by the SEFSC and the Gulf and South Atlantic Councils intend to develop amendments to require electronic logbook reporting for these fisheries.
+Additionally, a catch-share system with electronic reporting requirements and VMS has been tested for headboats in the Gulf in 2014-2015 and a National Fish and Wildlife Foundation funded project to test VMS electronic logbooks on up to 275 charter vessels began in 2016.
+An additional National Fish and Wildlife Foundation funded project to test electronic logbooks on vessels within Louisiana began in 2017.